This is the featured image of the Design Stereo Sounds blog article.

 The Interface

 After the opening of the Melda MStereoProcessor, we can see a complex interface containing all the essential tools for precise editing and widening of the stereo image.
-So let’s start explaining the key features of this great tool from the top.
+So, let's start by explaining the key features of this great tool from the top.
+In the top section, we can see the control parameters for "Gain," "Panorama," "Widening," and "Exciter."
+Those are of great help in balancing your results.
+The middle section is divided into four quarters.
+So, as you can see, there are control parameters for each frequency band containing "Widening," "Delay," "Delay Depth," and "Exciter."
+Below is a section with a miniature spectrum analyzer with the four bands mentioned above.

 Audio examples

-Once I have set the amount of stereo width for the synth stab sequence, let’s hear how it sounds.
-Bear in mind that the first audio example is accompanied by a slight amount of reverb and delay.
+Let's hear how it sounds once I have set the stereo width for the synth stab sequence.
+Remember that a slight reverb and delay accompany the first audio example.
 The second example also contains the rhythm and bassline.
-Feel free to experiment with enhancing both middle and high frequencies in the stereo field.
+Feel free to enhance middle and high frequencies in the stereo field.
 By doing so, you can achieve the desired sound.

 ~Synth Stab - Processed with Melda MStereoProcessor